 The beach’s history dates back to the late 19th century when the region was entirely a part of Narrabeen.

 Collaroy Beach, Club, Hotels, Restaurants, Cafes & Accommodation Map, Sydney

 Collaroy Beach is protected in part from the wind and swell that comes from the southern side, making it a perfectly suitable spot for those who are just learning how to surf.
-Beginner surfers will enjoy the experience here, but more advanced surfers may need to look beyond Collaroy Beach for nearby beaches where surf conditions are typically more fulfilling.
-This beach also has excellent swimming conditions for those who are not too keen with jumping on a surfboard.
+Beginner surfers will enjoy the experience here, but more advanced surfers may need to look beyond Collaroy Beach at the nearby beaches where surf conditions are a bit more fulfilling.
+This beach also has excellent swimming conditions for those who are not too keen on jumping on a surfboard.

-One of the best things about Collaroy Beach is that it forms part of an accessible precinct that is inclusive of a beach reserve, a playground and accessible picnic sites.
-Here, the kids can play and run around, as the parents unwind in the serene setting.
+One of the best things about Collaroy Beach is that it forms part of an accessible precinct that is inclusive of a beach reserve, a playground, and accessible picnic sites.
+Here, the kids can play and run around, as the parents unwind.
 The rockpool and the paths that lead to it are a great way to explore the beach.

-Other amenities available at Collaroy Beach include accessible washroom facilities, Wi-Fi access points, showers, electric BBQs perfect for outdoor picnics, as well as shaded areas.
+Other amenities available at Collaroy Beach include accessible washroom facilities, Wi-Fi, showers, electric BBQs, as well as shaded areas.
 There is also a liberty swing, and visitors with limited mobility may make use of the FreeWheeler, which provides wheelchair access to the sand and surf regions.

-Take some time to explore the surf shops, cafes and restaurants that line the beach.
-Do not pass up the opportunity to enjoy a quiet stroll down the beach, as you soak in the breathtaking sunrises and sunsets that Collaroy is known for.
+Take some time to explore the different surf shops, cafes and restaurants that line the beach.
+Don’t pass up the opportunity to enjoy a quiet stroll down the beach as you soak in the breathtaking sunrises and sunsets that Collaroy is known for.